therise3107/greymeterhackthon/README.md

 ## Result

-  the api was faster than any of opponent team the avg response time of app was 23ms the next best response time was 54ms (node.js)
+  the api was faster than any of opponent team the avg response time of app was 23ms the next best response time was 54ms (node.js) .
+Though i did not win the hackthon but it was quite satisfying!